2023 Tobacco Contract Provisions Frequently Asked Questions

 - The total number of pounds of tobacco to be delivered.

-What determines if an entity can issue a valid contract?
+Who can issue a valid contract?

 To issue a valid contract, an entity must be legally authorized to manufacture processed tobacco and/or tobacco products and must have all required state and federal permits, including a permit as a manufacturer of tobacco products or processed tobacco under 26 U.S.C.
 Chapter 52.
 Federal permits are issued by the Alcohol and Tobacco Tax and Trade Bureau.
 Depending on the state in which they are located, a processor or manufacturer may need to meet additional permitting or licensing requirements.